-Indeed, the Japanese government first responded to FinTech by amending the Banking Act so that banks could own technology companies as their subsidiaries - something which was previously restricted to some extent (the "Amended Banking Act").
+Indeed, the Japanese government first responded to FinTech by amending the Banking Act so that banks could own technology companies as their subsidiaries - something which was previously restricted to some extent.
+In 2021, the Insurance Business Act was amended identically for insurance companies to own subsidiaries that provide IT and other technology to enhance insurance activities and benefit the insurance companies' customers.

-Japanese insurance companies are gradually adopting new technologies to their services, such as IoT (Internet of Things), Big Data and Artificial Intelligence.
-For example, Sony Assurance's automobile insurance, where an insured has a "driving counter" installed into their cars, which would monitor their driving; if it shows safe driving on the part of the insured, the insurer will give the insured cash back towards insurance fees.
-This technology was developed in collaboration with OPTEX Co, a Japanese sensor producing company.
-As seen in this example, insurance companies alone cannot create new insurtech products because they do not have any resources/knowledge to develop new technology, so an alliance with tech companies or telecom companies is therefore necessary.
+Japanese insurance companies are adopting new technologies to their services, such as IoT (Internet of Things), Big Data and Artificial Intelligence.
+For example, many insurance companies provide insurance, where an insured has a "driving counter" installed into their cars, which would monitor their driving; if it shows safe driving on the part of the insured, the insurer will give the insured cash back towards insurance fees.